 Lucky for me, I knew the previous owner personally, but you may still be able to get some info about the previous owners from a used car dealership, if that’s where you’re buying the car.
 If not, you can at least check the Carfax!

-Here’s why I bought a 15-year old car.
-Recently, my neighbor, Kathryn, had mentioned how she’d brought her car, an old Audi A4 to the shop, and how her mechanic had offered to buy it from her.
-Before going into the details of why I bought a 15-year-old car, some background on the previous owner: Kathryn is the kind of person you could bump into on the weekend, as she heads nowhere in particular, hair and makeup neat as a pin, and whose house is always in perfect shape.
-While sometimes the description of a person has no bearing on how he or she keeps a vehicle, the assumption that her car would follow suit was accurate.
+Kathryn is the kind of person you could bump into on the weekend, hair and makeup neat as a pin.
+Her house is always in perfect shape.
+Sometimes the description of a person has no bearing on how he or she keeps a vehicle.
+In this case, the assumption that her car would follow suit was accurate.